 Bile acid sequestrants, including colesevelam, colestipol, and cholestyramine, are approved by the Food and Drug Administration (FDA) in combination with restriction of dietary saturated and trans-fatty acids to manage hypercholesterolemia.
 They are indicated for patients with hypercholesterolemia without hypertriglyceridemia.
-As monotherapy in the Lipid Research Clinics-Coronary Primary Prevention Trial (LRC-CPPT) they reduced low-density lipoprotein cholesterol (LDL-C) by 20 % and cardiovascular events In this trial cholestyramine (24g/d) versus placebo reduced the primary outcome of combined coronary heart disease and non-fatal myocardial infarction by 19% in patients with primary hypercholesterolemia.
+As monotherapy in the Lipid Research Clinics-Coronary Primary Prevention Trial (LRC-CPPT) they reduced low-density lipoprotein cholesterol (LDL-C) by 20 % and cardiovascular events In this trial, cholestyramine (24g/d) versus placebo reduced the primary outcome of combined coronary heart disease and non-fatal myocardial infarction by 19% in patients with primary hypercholesterolemia.
 They can be used in combination with HMG-CoA reductase inhibitors (statins) or as monotherapy.

 In an early study assessing bile acid sequestrants use in Type IIA hyperproteinemia, subjects were randomized to a low cholesterol diet with either placebo or colestipol (30 mg) over seven years.
 The colestipol group had a decrease of LDL-C from 331.1 +/- 22.8 to 188.1 +/- 13.8 mg/dL.
 Diet plus placebo group showed no improvement.
 The National Heart Lung and Blood Institute (NHLBI) studied the effects of cholestyramine on coronary atherosclerosis.
 The study looked at 116 people who had type II hyperlipoproteinemia and coronary artery disease.
 Patients were all on a low-fat, low-cholesterol diet and assigned either placebo or 6 g of cholestyramine, four times daily.
 Cholestyramine decreased LDL-C by 26% after randomization.
 Coronary artery disease progressed in 32% vs. 49% of patients in cholestyramine vs. placebo, respectively.
-The cardioprotective effects of cholestyramine are believed to be largely due to a reduction of LDL-C. These results illustrate that bile acid sequestrants can be effective in reducing cardiovascular disease and reducing LDL-C compared to lifestyle changes alone.
+The cardioprotective effects of cholestyramine appear to be largely due to a reduction of LDL-C. These results illustrate that bile acid sequestrants can be effective in reducing cardiovascular disease and reducing LDL-C compared to lifestyle changes alone.

 Bile acid sequestrants are beneficial therapy in statin-intolerant patients (myalgia and myopathy).
 They can be used in combination with niacin and the cholesterol absorption inhibitor, ezetimibe, to achieve target goals in patients in both primary and secondary prevention.
 They can lower LDL-C between 15 to 30% if tolerated at full doses by patients.